ToBeHH/about.me/aboutme.md

 In February 2018 I joined XING as a team lead for the Spiderman team, aka ProBusiness in the blue business unit.
 Since 2019 I additionally lead the ProJobs team, which was created newly (or: re-created) and my main job is to ramp up the team.
 In 2020 the ProJobs team was merged with the Spiderman team into the ProDucks team.
 In 2021, management decided to re-create ProJobs and put a completely new team on it, leaving me with ProBusiness product only.
 In 2022 also the ProBusiness product was discontinued.
 My team then created the company culture assessment, a nice tool where you can configure your ideal company culture and XING finds matching companies for you (using the data from Kununu).
 However, this breaking point was for me a sign to move on.

-So end of 2022 I started a new career as an Engineering Manager at the International University, the biggest private university in Germany.
+So end of 2022 I started a new career as an Engineering Manager at the International University, the biggest private university in Germany and in 2023 at bex as Head of Engineering.
+Both challenges turned out not to work for me.

-We are living in Hamburg Marienthal, my two kids are now 16 (female) and 11 (male) and they both attend school.
+We are living in Hamburg Marienthal, my two kids are now 17 (female) and 12 (male) and they both attend school.
 My wife is an ex-project manager at DER SPIEGEL and is now a freelance artist focusing on textile art.
 She is an award-winning costume creator and works from home to give our kids and family a firm base until the kids leave our nest.
 She is my partner in crime and since we met we worked on social projects and other interesting ideas about the world we live in today.
 For example, we attend the CCC hacker conferences together.

 I am writing this so detail, because there are some key takeaways, that I want you to see: